Breastfeeding and Low Carb Diet – Is It Safe?

 The latest research has shown us how carbohydrates are intimately involved in weight gain, more so than fat or protein.
 Due to this, a lot of women believe that going on low-carb or ketogenic diets will help them lose all the excess pregnancy weight.
-Further, the risks associated with low-carb breastfeeding is very small, but that is no reason to go on an extreme diet to lose your pregnancy weight.
+Further, the risks associated with low-carb breastfeeding is minimal, but that is no reason to go on an extreme diet to lose your pregnancy weight.
 There are still a few dangers to be wary of in this situation.
-This article will help you understand the importance and risks associated with carbohydrates, as well as the potential dangers of a low-carb diet during breastfeeding.
+This article will help you understand the importance of and the risks associated with carbohydrates, as well as the potential dangers of a low-carb diet during breastfeeding.

-Minimum Carbohydrate Requirements while Nursing
+Minimum Carbohydrate Requirements While Nursing

-The recommended dietary allowance of carbohydrates, that is around 210 grams per day will be sufficient to handle your baby’s milk requirements.
+The recommended dietary allowance of carbohydrates that is around 210 grams per day will be sufficient to handle your baby’s milk requirements.
 Nursing women who indulge in regular exercise will benefit from more carbs.
-It is important to obtain carbohydrates from healthy sources like whole grains, brown rice, oatmeal, and so on while avoiding refined sugar as well as polished grains like white rice, bread, baked items, and soft drinks.
+It is essential to obtain carbohydrates from healthy sources like whole grains, brown rice, oatmeal, and so on while avoiding refined sugar as well as polished grains like white rice, bread, baked items, and soft drinks.
 You may also get healthy carbs from legumes, nuts, dairy products, among others.

-Risks of Having a Low-Carb Diet while Breastfeeding
+Risks of Having a Low-Carb Diet While Breastfeeding

 There are a few potential risks of a low carb diet that can have a negative impact on breastfeeding.
 Some of them include:

-1. Reduction In Milk Supply
+1. Reduction in Milk Supply

 A drop in the proportion of dietary carbohydrates can result in rapid weight loss, which is certainly not recommended during nursing.
 This is because your milk supply depends on the consistent energy provided by carbs, and this could impact the nutrition your baby is getting.
 A low carb diet has more than the recommended amount of protein and fat for a breastfeeding mother, but as they are essential, it is nothing to be concerned about.

-2. Reduction In Milk Quality
+2. Reduction in Milk Quality

-3. Use Of Artificial Sweeteners
+3. Use of Artificial Sweeteners

-Tips for Breastfeeding Mothers who Still want to Try a Low-Carb Diet
+Tips for Breastfeeding Mothers Who Still Want to Try a Low-Carb Diet

-Here are a few tips for you to remain healthy and keep up your milk supply on a low carb diet.
+Here are a few tips for you to remain healthy and keep up your milk supply on a low-carb diet.